WatDuhHekBro/BetterJukebox/README.md

 - Direction should have no effect on which ear jukebox music plays in.
 - Make volume depend exactly on distance from jukebox?
 Configurable
 - Make music fade out when near a jukebox?
 - Maybe instead replace the pause menu with the jukebox music so it's less jarring?
+See why the "music" category is the exception
+  - Debug `pauseAllExcept`, it's very clearly for music

 # Known Issues